therious/lab/docs/readme.md

 waiting behind the original so there is no shortage of cards, and order determined before the game, so it cannot run out.
 * Middleware to tie effects to actions (before? only after?)
 * make tickets come out of a vending machine, animation that ends up at layout position for ticket.
 That way we eliminate the intro animation on the ticket itself, and put it on a temporary impostor, an Intro, ticket.
+* add statemachine to do stuff like encoding the rules

 [Original Ticket to Ride Rules](https://ncdn0.daysofwonder.com/tickettoride/fr/img/tt_rules_2015_en.pdf)
 * different topology